 How to Protect Your Investments from Stock Market Drops

 If you are relying on money invested in the markets to provide income in retirement, stock market drops affect your retirement and are not good.
 They have serious implications on your standard of living and the amount of money you can spend in retirement.
 The only way to mitigate this risk is to have less of a dependence on the stock market so that unanticipated drops don’t hurt quite as much.

 At Blueprint Income we’ve made it easy for you to lock in your stock market investments by converting them into guaranteed retirement income.
-You can do this on a one-off basis through standard income annuity products, or set yourself up to be able to do this easily over time with the Personal Pension.
-Here’s some information about both:
+You can do through selecting income annuity products in our online annuity marketplace:

 At Blueprint Income we offer income annuities from more than 15 of the top-rated insurance companies.
 Money used to purchase an income annuity is taken out of the market and transferred to an insurance company where, in turn, they guarantee you steady monthly income for life.
 You can buy annuities with both pre-tax retirement savings or post-tax personal savings.
 If you’re looking to have income start immediately, opt for an immediate annuity.
 Or, if you’re looking to have income start more than 2 years from now, you’ll want a longevity annuity or QLAC.